University Policy

 b.
 Credit applied to a double-counted certificate/master’s degree arrangement shall not be applied to the second master’s degree within a dual degree arrangement.

 c.
-Reserve graduate credit shall not be applied to the second master’s degree within a dual degree arrangement.If a student wishes to pursue additional programs beyond those in their dual degree program
+Reserve graduate credit shall not be applied to the second master’s degree within a dual degree arrangement.
+If a student wishes to pursue additional programs beyond those in their dual degree program arrangement, those additional programs must stand alone for the purpose of calculating

-credits.4.
-Individual colleges or schools, departments, or degree program faculty may impose more stringent limitations on credit sharing limits, but they must not allow credit-sharing in excess of the university limitations described above.
+4. Individual colleges or schools, departments, or degree program faculty may impose more stringent limitations on credit sharing limits, but they must not allow credit-sharing in excess of the university limitations described above.

 D. Completed Degrees Precluded from Calculation: A dual degree arrangement may not be constructed with a degree that has already been awarded.

-E. Timing of Conferral: Students must comply with time limit to degree requirements for each degree program as published in the University Catalog under Academic Policy AP.6.
+E. Timing of Conferral: Students must comply with time limit to degree requirements for each George Mason degree program as published in the University Catalog under Academic Policy AP.6.
 George Mason University degrees may be conferred upon completion, or deferred, based upon student application.
 Post-baccalaureate certificates, however, may only be

 posted after a bachelor’s degree has been earned, or concurrently.

 III.
-DEFINITIONS
+Definitions

-A. Dual degree program arrangement: an academic structure in which students pursue two separate degree programs and receive two separate program completion credentials (e.g., diplomas).
-Normally, a dual degree program arrangement integrates two academic fields that are sufficiently related to each other to make integration practical, yet are sufficiently distinct to avoid duplication.
+Dual degree program arrangement: an academic structure in which students pursue two separate degree programs and receive two separate program completion credentials (e.g., diplomas).
+Normally, a dual degree program arrangement integrates two academic fields that are sufficiently related to each other to make integration practical yet are sufficiently distinct to avoid duplication.

-B. Joint degree program: an approved course of study in which two academic units or two academic institutions collaborate to jointly offer one program completion credential.
+Joint degree program: an approved course of study in which two academic units or two academic institutions collaborate to jointly offer one program completion credential.

 IV.
-RESPONSIBILITIES
+Responsibilities

 A. Specific responsibilities for oversight and approval are detailed throughout the policy.
 The Office of the University Registrar shall provide a form to coordinate and document student-initiated dual degree programs, including the rationale, the primary department, the proposed curriculum and required signatures, at a minimum.

-V. COMPLIANCE
+V. Compliance

-A. Deans and directors of college-level units are expected to ensure that their units remain in compliance with this policy.
+Deans and directors of college-level units are expected to ensure that their units remain in compliance with this policy.
 If necessary, the Provost may address non-compliance through performance reviews or other measures as appropriate.

 VI.
-FORMS
+Forms

 Office of the University Registrar Dual Masters Program of Study form.

 VII.
-DATES
+Dates

 A. Effective Date: